aayushkh/polynomial-addition/README.md

 # Becoming A Legend

-This is my Course Projects related to CSCI 455x : Programming System Design
+This are my Course Projects related to CSCI 455x : Programming System Design